 - This colour combo guide will also help you to choose a bridesmaid and groomsmen outfits that do not clash in pictures.

-How The NaijaGlamWedding’s Colour Combinations Lists for Nigerian Weddings Came About
+Our Journey to Creating Different Colour Combinations Lists for Nigerian Weddings

-SUMMARY: Now, that we have our colour combo guides for you, instead of asking us ‘what colour goes with this or that colour’, please come to this page and pick a colour combo – it’s all here.
-I’ll keep updating this series by adding more colours.
+I’ll keep updating this ‘colour combos’ series by adding to the different colours covered.
 If there’s any colour you want, that is yet to be added on this page, feel free to ask for it in the comment section (down below).

 NEXT STEPS FOR YOU: Bookmark this page, so that you can easily come back to pick any colour combination for your next occasion wear or aso-ebi, wedding colour combo, native-wear or even for decorating your home or wedding/ party/ event venue.